What does The Club do to maintain the integrity of players’ handicap indexes?

 What score do I post for holes that I didn’t finish?

 You must post a hole-by-hole score with your score for any hole designated as not having been played.
-In the Golf Canada Score Centre, this is done by entering a hole score of zero “0”.
+In the Golf Canada Score Centre, this is done by entering a hole score of zero “0” if the hole was not played.
+In Golf Genius a hole not played is left blank.

 What score do I post for holes that I didn’t play?